 The following are recordings and PDFs of the PowerPoint presentations from the MCQIC Paediatric Care WebEx series.

-21 April 2017 - Increased situational awareness to reduce undetected deterioration (PDF) by Dr Pat Brady of Cincinnati Children's Hospital Medical Center.
-For recording of the WebEx click here.
+21 April 2017 - Increased situational awareness to reduce undetected deterioration (PDF) by Dr Pat Brady, Associate Professor of Paediatrics Division at Cincinnati Children's Hospital Medical Center.

-18 July 2017 - Paediatric Sepsis WebEx by Dr Neil Spenceley, Paediatric Clinical Lead and Drew McDonald (PDF), Senior Staff Nurse at Royal Aberdeen Children's Hospital.
-For a recording of the Webex click here.
+18 July 2017 - Paediatric Sepsis WebEx by Dr Neil Spenceley, Paediatric Clinical Lead at Healthcare Improvement Scotland and Drew McDonald (PDF), Senior Staff Nurse at NHS Grampian.

 Paediatric Early Warning Score (PEWS) Charts